bionlplab/radtext/docs/user_guide.md

 2. `deid` de-identifies all the reports, hides patient information such as Name, Contact, Age, etc.
 3. `split_section` splits the report into sections.
 User can choose to use rule-based `reg` split or [`medspacy`](https://spacy.io/universe/project/medspacy).
 4. `preprocess` splits texts into sentences.
 User can choose to use [`spacy`](https://spacy.io/) or [`stanza`](https://stanfordnlp.github.io/stanza/).
 5. Named entity recognition.
-User can choose to use rule-based `regex` or spacy.
-RadText also detects UMLS concepts using MetaMap.
+Users can choose to use rule-based `regex` or `spacy`.
-6. `parse` parses sentence using the [Bllip parser](https://github.com/BLLIP/bllip-parser).
+6. `parse` parses sentences.
+Users can choose to use [Stanza](https://stanfordnlp.github.io/stanza/) or [Bllip parser](https://github.com/BLLIP/bllip-parser).
-7. `neg` detects negative and uncertain findings.
+7. `neg` detects negative and uncertain findings using [NegBio2](https://github.com/bionlplab/negbio2).
 8. `collect_neg_label` merges negative and uncertain labels.